 Conversations With A Polyamorist – Mimi’s Polyamorous Marriage Stories

 Before I had grasped the full meaning of her marital arrangement, she was quick to point out that she and her husband were a fully committed couple.
 It is just that they were open to having sexual relationships with others.
-Her husband, who was living in London, she said, even had a Spanish girlfriend.
+Her husband, who was living in London, even had a Spanish girlfriend.
 Their polyamorous relationship story gripped me instantly.
 I had never heard of a relationship with 3 partners (or more) in a committed set-up.

 Related Reading: 8 Open Relationship Rules That Have To Be Followed To Make It Work